vishvAsa/kAvyam/laxaNam/kathA/pAtrANi/bhAvaH.md

 - (g) subjective experience (feeling); and
 - (h) regulation of subjective feeling.

-### Basic vs self-conscious
+### Basic emotions
-- basic
 - sadness, fear, anger, etc.
 - emerge early in life,
 - perform a survival-related function,
 - associated with a universally recognizable facial expression
 - rigid stimulus-response pairing
 - have a well-documented neurobiological basis - subcortical neural circuit or „affect program‟
 - recruit fewer cognitive processes; aspects such as feeling and appraisal are not integral to basic emotions

-- self-conscious
+### Self-conscious emotions
+- Aka „emotions of self-assessment‟, „self-evaluative emotions‟, „self-reflexive emotions‟, „non-basic emotions‟, „moral emotions‟
+- “an emotion generated when events reflect on the worth or value of the self in one‟s own or others‟ eyes”.
+- occur only when people “become aware that they have lived up to, or failed to live up to, some actual or ideal self-representation”.
+- Positve vs Negative types
+  - positive emotions such as pride, empathy, respect, honor
-  - (the commonly studied of which are shame, guilt, pride, jealousy, and envy)
+  - negative ones such as envy, jealousy, shame, guilt, embarrassment, and humiliation
+- self-evaluative vs social comparison
+  - self-evaluative -  guilt, shame, embarrassment, and pride
+  - social comparison - envy and jealously
+- Provides feedback for (regulating) future behavior
+  - inform us about our “social and moral acceptability”
+  - individual chooses a future behavior after evaluating the emotional consequence (in terms of shame, guilt, pride, etc.) of performing it
+- Contrast with basic emotions
-  - that have a less clear-cut neurobiological basis, emerge later in life, perform a social function, are not associated with a universally recognizable facial expression, and require complex cognitive mechanisms.
+  - have a less clear-cut neurobiological basis,
+  - emerge later in life
+  - perform a social (rather than survival-related) function
+  - are not associated with a universally recognizable facial expression,
+  - require complex cognitive mechanisms. necessitate an extended self.

 ## 49 vṛtti-s
 - 49 modes (vṛtti-s) in which the mind (citta) can exist.
 Aka bhāva-s.